draumaz/despot/README.md

 - <a href="https://github.com/DeltaDove">DeltaDove</a> - project name

 ## CURRENT ISSUES
-- Scripts have to constantly request superuser permissions during install.
+- Some scripts have to constantly request superuser permissions during install.